 Diabolical division: NFC West looks loaded for another year

-Stacked NFC West FootballFILE - In this Dec.
+Diabolical division: NFC West looks loaded for another yearFILE - In this Dec.
 15, 2019, file photo, Arizona Cardinals quarterback Kyler Murray (1) gets away from Cleveland Browns linebacker Mack Wilson (51) during the second half of an NFL football game in Glendale, Ariz.
 Coach Kliff Kingsbury and the Cardinals went 5-10-1 last year, but they're a popular pick to improve sharply this year.
 (AP Photo/Ross D. Franklin, File)

 The NFL's winningest division last season will be stacked again in the fall with four franchises determined to win now.
 Three teams that posted winning records in 2019 will be joined by what looks like a much-improved version of the Arizona Cardinals, who are among the biggest winners of the early free-agent signing period after adding star receiver DeAndre Hopkins to a West already loaded with playmakers.